Terms & Privacy

 |Commercial Use||Images tagged with this member can be used by the Gallery Owner for revenue and fundraising purposes (see Additional Details for licensing duration)||No||Yes (without Tags)||Yes (with Tags)|

-The above settings are targeted at organisations (e.g. schools, sporting clubs), but can also be applied to individual galleries.
-For both organisations and individuals, it is recommended that additional details are provided about the Content an organisation/individual intends to publish and how they intend to do so (e.g. via social media).
+The above settings are targeted at Enterprise Plans (e.g. schools, sporting clubs) but can also be applied to personal galleries.
+For both organisations and individuals, it is recommended that additional details are entered and provided to clearly inform users about the content an organisation/individual intends to publish in their gallery and how they intend to use it (e.g. on social media).